minprog/programming-v/info/10 Syllabus.md

 ## Books

 There is no course textbook; much of the reading will come from online sources.
-However, if one is seeking an additional optional reference, one of the following texts may be useful.
+However, if one seeks additional optional reference, one of the following resources may be useful.

 - Zelle, John M. Python Programming: An Introduction to Computer Science.
 1st ed.
 Franklin Beedle & Associates, 2003.
 ISBN: 9781887902991.
 (Be sure to get the 1st edition, not the 2nd.)
 - Budd, Timothy.
 Exploring Python.
 McGraw-Hill Science, 2009.
 ISBN: 9780073523378.